holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

--	If you are trying to troubleshoot Holos, please create a new issue in Holos' github repository.
+-	If you are trying to troubleshoot Holos, please create a new issue in Holos' GitHub repository.
 The [how to report an error message section](#how-to-report-an-error-message-and-create-a-bug-report) explains the process of submitting an error report.

-- To help troubleshoot issues please add all data/crash files to a zip archive and attach that .zip file to the issue created on github.
+- To help troubleshoot issues please add all data/crash files to a zip archive and attach that .zip file to the issue created on GitHub.
 Please see the following section on [how to create a .zip archive](#how-to-create-a-zip-archive-file).

 <br>
 <br>

 ### How to create a .zip archive file